-The SCR Integrated Rail Plan sits under the SCR Transport Strategy, and is intended to serve as the implementation plan for rail within the SCR Transport Strategy.
-It identifies opportunity through NPR to transform the connectivity of Rotherham and the Dearne Valley
+The SYMCA Integrated Rail Plan sits under the SYMCA Transport Strategy, and is intended to serve as the implementation plan for rail within the SYMCA Transport Strategy.
+BMBC will continue to work with SYMCA to develop new visions for stations and enhance existing services.